Sexton Foods

-John Sexton
+Beginnings

-John Peter Sexton was born June 29, 1858 in Dundas, Ontario, Canada to Michael and Ellen (Connors) Sexton.
-(Michael and Ellen had emigrated from County Clare, Ireland and married in Dundas on May 11, 1854 with Cornelius Sexton and Elizabeth Connors witnesses.)
+John Peter Sexton was born June 29, 1858, in Dundas, Ontario, Canada to Michael and Ellen (Connors) Sexton.
+(Michael and Ellen had emigrated from County Clare, Ireland and married in Dundas on May 11, 1854, with Cornelius Sexton and Elizabeth Connors witnesses.)

 John Sexton worked in a general store in Niagara Falls, Ontario 1874–1877.
 He immigrated to Chicago in 1877 at 18 and began working for various wholesale grocers in Chicago as a clerk and city salesman.
 During this time, he realized that there was an opportunity to specialize in selling quality teas, coffees and spices.

-John Sexton married Anna Louise Bartleman (born May 22, 1866 Chicago) on August 11, 1886 in Chicago.
+John Sexton married Anna Louise Bartleman (born May 22, 1866, Chicago) on August 11, 1886, in Chicago.
 (Anna Louise's parents, Christian and Theresa (Albrecht) Bartleman had emigrated from Saxe-Coburg Gotha, Germany in the mid-1850s.)
-The couple had five children: Thomas George (born February 21, 1889 Chicago), Franklin (born 2/16/1891), Sherman J. (born 9/12/1892), Helen (Egan) (b.?) and Ethel (Marten) (born 1896).
+The couple had five children: Thomas George (born February 21, 1889, Chicago), Franklin (born 2/16/1891), Sherman J. (born 9/12/1892), Helen (Egan) (b.?) and Ethel (Marten) (born 1896).
 The family home was at 2238 North Dayton Street in Chicago.
 All three sons and both sons-in-law worked for the company in various roles.